fmaste/Haskell/Nix.md

 description file with specific dependencies and the build process to run inside it.
 Almost like [Flatpak](https://flatpak.org/) or [snaps](https://snapcraft.io/).
-The big difference is that Nix's expression language is very expressive and powerful and is also used for other Nix stuff besides building software, more on this later.
+The big difference is that Nix's expression language is very expressive and powerful and is also used for other stuff besides building software, more on this later.

 The secret sauce is that this sandbox is linked with an specific version of each